SE-UUlm/snowballr/wiki/Architecture.md

 ## System and Technology Overview

 The following diagram shows a general overview of the system and the technologies used in the **SnowballR** application.
-User requests to the public endpoint [snowballr.informatik.uni-ulm.de](https://snowballr.informatik.uni-ulm.de/) are routed through a _Caddy_ reverse proxy, which manages access to the internal services.
-The frontend of **SnowballR** is developed with _TypeScript_ and the _SvelteKit_ framework, using _Vite_ as the build system.
-The website is rendered on the client side.
-The frontend interacts with the backend using _gRPC_ (+ Protocol buffers) for type-safe communication.
-The backend is implemented in _Kotlin_, without any server framework, and built with _Gradle_.
-It encapsulates the application logic and communicates with a _PostgreSQL_ database that provides persistent data storage.
-To enable gRPC communication with a web-based gRPC client, the backend needs an additional proxy service in between.

 ![snowballr-technology-diagram.svg](assets/snowballr-technology-diagram.svg)

+User requests to the public endpoint [snowballr.informatik.uni-ulm.de](https://snowballr.informatik.uni-ulm.de/) are routed through a _Caddy_ reverse proxy.
+Caddy manages the access to the internal services and handles TLS termination.

+The **SnowballR** frontend is developed in _TypeScript_ using the _SvelteKit_ framework, with _Vite_ as the build tool.
+The initial HTML page is served by the web server, after which the application is rendered and executed client-side in the browser.
+Client-server communication is implemented via _gRPC_ (with Protocol buffers), ensuring type-safe interactions for operations such as data retrieval and submission.

+The backend is written in _Kotlin_ and does not rely on a higher-level server framework.
+_Gradle_ is the build tool used in the backend.
+The backend encapsulates the application logic and interacts with a _PostgreSQL_ database to persist user, project, paper, or other data.
+As _gRPC_ is not natively compatible with browsers, so the _gRPC_ client of the user, an additional _gRPC-Web proxy_ is deployed between the browser and the backend.

 ## Database Schema